Shanko-26/agent-service-toolkit/README.md

   - Search, filter by ECU, and multi-select signals for plotting
   - Robust session state: tab and selection state persist across reruns
   - Modern UX: no double-clicks, no tab jumps, always in sync
+- **Plotting**:
+  - Time-series plotting of selected signals
+  - Adjustable time window with interactive sliders
+  - Support for multiple channels on the same graph
+  - Extensible architecture supports overlays and annotations
+  - LLM-integrated: ask the AI to create or modify plots
 - **Chat Copilot**: Ask questions about your data, get context-aware answers
 - **Backend API**: FastAPI endpoints for file management, metadata, and signal data
 - **Testing**: Pytest-based tests for backend endpoints and parser